FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Methodology

-Based on discussions with domain experts and experimental validation (see supplement), we set the weights as \(\alpha_1 = 0.4\), \(\alpha_2 = 0.2\), \(\alpha_3 = 0.1\), and \(\alpha_4 = 0.3\).
+These terms map environmental processes to \emph{pixelwise label correctness priors}.
+Weights $(\alpha_1,\alpha_2,\alpha_3,\alpha_4)$ are selected based on domain knowledge and experimental validation.

+We perform an ablation study on the 2008 PFAS dataset using a grid search over 24 noise-mask configurations derived from four inputs: dischargers, land cover, flow direction, and distance to sample points.
+We vary their relative weights and evaluate segmentation performance across multiple metrics.
+The best configuration assigns 40\% to dischargers, 20\% to land cover, 10\% to sample distance, and 30\% to flow direction.
+These results align with domain expert guidance that emphasizes the importance of industrial activity in driving contamination patterns.
 Pixels at ground truth sample points labeled 1 are assigned a probability of 1, reflecting complete confidence.
 However, for sample points labeled 0, we account for additional uncertainty due to certain PFAS compounds having method detection limits (MDLs) that exceed advisory thresholds\footnote{In such cases, a compound may go undetected despite being present at a high-risk level.
 To address this, the corresponding noise mask value is down-weighted in proportion to the ratio of the advisory threshold to the MDL}.
+Full performance results for all configurations and additional details on the environmental priors are reported in the appendix.